PaddlePaddle/Parakeet/docs/src/advanced_usage.md

 # Advanced Usage
 This sections covers how to extend parakeet by implementing your own models and experiments.
 Guidelines on implementation are also elaborated.

 For the general deep learning experiment, there are several parts to deal with:
 1. Preprocess the data according to the needs of the model, and iterate the dataset by batch.
 2. Define the model, optimizer and other components.
-3. Write out the training process (generally including forward / backward calculation, parameter update, log recording, visualization, periodic, evaluation, etc.).
+3. Write out the training process (generally including forward / backward calculation, parameter update, log recording, visualization, periodic evaluation, etc.).
 5. Configure and run the experiment.

 ## Parakeet's Model Components
 In order to balance the reusability and function of models, we divide models into several types according to its characteristics.

-For the more commonly used modules that can be used as part of other larger models, we try to implement them as simple and universal as possible, because they will be reused.
+For the commonly used modules that can be used as part of other larger models, we try to implement them as simple and universal as possible, because they will be reused.
 Modules with trainable parameters are generally implemented as subclasses of `paddle.nn.Layer`.
-Modules without trainable parameters can be directly implemented as a function, and its input and output are `paddle.Tensor`  or its set.
+Modules without trainable parameters can be directly implemented as a function, and its input and output are `paddle.Tensor`.

 Models for a specific task  are implemented as subclasses of `paddle.nn.Layer`.
 Models could be simple, like a single layer RNN.
 For complicated models, it is recommended to split the model into different components.

-For a encoder-decoder model, it's natural to split it into encoder and decoder.
+For a seq-to-seq model, it's natural to split it into encoder and decoder.
 For a model composed of several similar layers, it's natural to extract the sublayer as a separate layer.

 There are two common ways to define a model which consists of several modules.